Los Santos Province: Symbols

+The official Sports flag of Los Santos is composed of the colors orange and black, adorned with seven stars representing the seven districts of the province of Los Santos.

-The official flag of Los Santos consists of three equal horizontal stripes, coloured red, blue and yellow respectively.
+The flag consists of three equal horizontal stripes, coloured red, blue and yellow respectively.
 It is based on the chromatic composition created in 1801 by Francisco Miranda, precursor of Latin American independence, who flew the pavilion in Jacmel, Haiti for the first time.
 As to the meaning of the colors, the most accepted hypothesis states that it is based on the primary colors as perceived by the iris.
 A second theory states that it is based on the colors of the primitive coat of arms of Christopher Columbus; and lastly, a third theory says that it is based on the colors of the uniforms of the Burgerwache in Hamburg.
 The first theory is based in a letter, where Miranda describes a conversation with Johann Wolfgang von Goethe about its Theory of colours at a party hosted in the city of Weimar in 1785.
 The santeños Patriots took this model to represent Los Santos in 1821 in the battle to gain independence from Spain.
 With the creation of the province of Azuero on April 4, 1850 this flag became the official flag of the province and subsequently, became the official flag of Los Santos province, heir of the former Azuero province.

 Climate

 Located in the tropics, Los Santos has a rainy season which stretches from May to November, and a dry season extending from late December to early May.
 According to the Köppen climate classification, the province of Los Santos has a tropical savanna climate (Aw).
-The southeast of Los Santos is usually warmer and drier than the west, owing to the influence of Pacific ocean currents and altitude.
+The southeast of Los Santos is usually warmer and drier than the west, owing to the influence of Pacific Ocean currents and altitude.
 Rainfall varies widely across Los Santos.
 The eastern highlands of Los Santos are the wettest, with annual rainfall in a few places like Cerro Hoya and Canajagua exceeding 4,000 mm.
 In comparison, much of lowland Los Santos receives less than 1200 mm annually.
 Temperatures range between 23 and 32 °C on the coast, with a minimum of 14 °C in the mountain region.
 These variations are caused by the mountains of Azuero range and rainfall that occur over very short distances.